Many of us dream of buying an overseas property – somewhere to escape the stresses of daily life and to hold as an investment for the future.

 Most people don’t even make it to the research phase of the investment process; those who do soon realise that buying a property in Spain is relatively straightforward and certainly no more complex than in most other European states.

 However, things don’t always run smoothly and, as in any market, it’s essential that your take the time to understand Spain’s property market and how it operates.

 Having conducted numerous interviews with second home buyers in Spain, we at CASAFARI have compiled a breakdown of the different processes and steps to follow.

 Step one – Online research

-The biggest time investment you’ll make when buying any property will be in research.
+The biggest time investment you’ll make when buying a property in Spain will be in research.
 This is especially true when it comes to buying in an unfamiliar market.

-While we would always advise buying your home through an accredited estate agent, as opposed to directly from the seller, be aware that this individual will be acting for the seller in the first instance.
+While we would always advise buying your property in Spain through an accredited estate agent, as opposed to directly from the seller, be aware that this individual will be acting for the seller in the first instance.

 It’s also worth noting that only around 60% of Spanish realtors are likely to speak your native language.
 It’s also highly likely that they may not have actually set foot on the property they’re selling themselves.